Answer: Yes, there are currently 15 online master’s in technical communication programs in the United States.

 |Arizona State University||Online Graduate Certificate in Technical Communication||Program Website|

 |Johns Hopkins University||Online Master of Science in Science Writing||Program Website|

 Examples of Online Master’s in Technical Communication Programs

-Currently, there are seven online master’s in technical communication programs in the United States.
+Currently, there are 15 online master’s in technical communication programs in the United States.
 Below are brief descriptions of some of these online programs:

 - Arizona State University’s College of Integrative Sciences and Arts offers an Online Master of Science in Technical Communication that prepares students for careers in grant writing, information development, web design, and user experience through classes in applied rhetoric and technical communication, research in technical communication, visual communication, data visualization, web authoring, social media, technical editing, grant and proposal writing, content management, technical and scientific reports, and information in the digital age.

 - Minnesota State University, Mankato’s English Department has an Online Master of Arts in Technical Communication that includes courses in technical publication editing, research and theory for technical writers, online and technical documentation, document design, visual technical communication, proposals, user experience, and project management in technical communication.
 Students are also required to complete an internship in a relevant technical communication setting.